Eschatologue/CM_wiki/docs/spells/6th-level.md

 ***Corridors.*** Fog fills all the warded corridors, making them heavily obscured.
 In addition, at each intersection or branching passage offering a choice of direction, there is a 50 percent chance that a creature other than you will believe it is going in the opposite direction from the one it chooses.

 ***Doors.*** All doors in the warded area are magically locked, as if sealed by an *arcane lock* spell.
-In addition, you can cover up to ten doors with an illusion (equivalent to the illusory object function of the *minor illusion* spell) to make them appear as plain sections of wall.
+In addition, you can cover up to ten doors with an Illusion (equivalent to the illusory object function of the *minor Illusion* spell) to make them appear as plain sections of wall.

 ***Stairs.*** Webs fill all stairs in the warded area from top to bottom, as the *web* spell.
 These strands regrow in 10 minutes if they are burned or torn away while guards and wards lasts.